Files and Directories Handling in Perl

 - File::Copy - a core module to copy files.

-- IO-All - an all-in-one IO package with a lot of syntactic sugar.
+- IO-All - a no longer recommended all-in-one IO package with a lot of syntactic sugar, but quite a few quirks and bugs.
 Non-core.

 Directory Traversal